 Rochelle was deeply honored to accept the National Exchange Club’s invitation to speak at their annual convention.
 The National Exchange Club is America’s oldest service organization and is committed to the betterment of our communities, our families, and our country.
 The club promotes Americanism and is dedicated to teaching our country’s rich heritage through the distribution and display of our founding documents.

-On March 11, 2013, Pennington will receive a lifetime achievement award from her graduating high school for “gaining distinction in her field, offering an admirable example to students based on character and accomplishments, and contributing to her community of residence.”
+On March 11, 2013, Pennington received a lifetime achievement award from her graduating high school for “gaining distinction in her field, offering an admirable example to students based on character and accomplishments, and contributing to her community of residence.”
 (She was nominated by Mrs. Barbara York, her high school English teacher.)

 Rochelle has been actively involved in education over the past two decades, and has presented countless programs at all grade levels of education, from elementary schools and colleges to “learning in retirement” facilities.
 In 2012, Pennington presented multiple school programs for the WSRA Wisconsin State Reading Association’s Northeast Council, and made a return delivery to address retired WEAC Wisconsin Education Association Council’s educators.
 Watch for Pennington’s presentations in 2013 at Harper College, Nicolet College, Northeast Technical College, Gateway Technical Institute, and at the University of Wisconsin, as well as at the Outagamie Retired Educators Association, where she will deliver a presentation on “An Old-Fashioned Christmas,” and at the Oconomowoc Retired Educators Association, where she will deliver a presentation on the historic “Endurance” expedition.